cspr-rad/kairos-spec/src/spec.typ

 - [tag:FRT02] Transfering an amount of `CSPR tokens`, where `CSPR tokens > users validium account` balance should not be possible
 - [tag:FRT03] Transfering a valid amount to another user that does not have a registered validium account yet should be possible.
 - [tag:FRT04] Transfering a valid amount to another user sbould only succeed if the user owning the funds has signed the transfer transaction
+- [tag:FRT05] When a transfer request is submitted, this request cannot be used to make the transfer happen twice

 === Query account balances